bourbonfgiles/dotfiles/readme.md

 # dotfiles

-Personal repo (open to all), for setting up Linux or Mac to be a relatively reproduceable environment for DevOps tooling.
+Personal repo for setting up Linux or Mac to be a relatively reproduceable environment for DevOps tooling utilising a shell script and nixpgkgs.

 ```
 Structure:
-    .config  - Modern .config files for `neovim`, `nixpgkgs`, `Starship` and `NuShell`
+    .config  - Modern .config files for neovim, nixpgkgs, Starship and NuShell
-      nushell - `NuShell` configuration
+      nushell - NuShell configuration
-        config.nu - `NuShell` config
+        config.nu - NuShell config
-        env.nu   - `NuShell` env vars
+        env.nu   - NuShell env vars
-      nvim    - `AstroVim` with customisations.
+      nvim    - AstroVim with customisations.
-    wsl      - Config for `Ubuntu` on `WSL`.
+    wsl      - Config for Ubuntu on WSL.
-    .zshrc   - For ZSH, now superseded by `NuShell`.
+    .zshrc   - For ZSH, now superseded by NuShell.
-    brewfile - For `Homebrew`, now superseded by `nixpgkgs`.
+    brewfile - For Homebrew, now superseded by nixpgkgs.
 ```

 Making use of Nix package manager to do the bulk of the work: